piyumisakun/fungal-genome-assembly-and-annotation/03_Genome_Assembly_Assessment/README.md

 ### Mosdepth

 #### Purpose
-Mosdepth was used to calculate sequencing depth and genome coverage by analyzing the alignment of Illumina paired-end reads to the assembled genome.
+Mosdepth was used to calculate sequencing depth and genome coverage by analyzing the alignment of Illumina paired-end reads to the SPAdes-assembled genome.
 Coverage statistics were used to evaluate whether the genome assembly had sufficient and uniform sequencing support for downstream analyses.

 #### Methodology
 The BBMap alignment file (mapped.sam) was converted to a sorted and indexed BAM file using Samtools.
 The sorted BAM file was then analyzed with Mosdepth to calculate genome-wide sequencing depth and coverage statistics.
-The resulting coverage profiles were used to assess average sequencing depth, genome coverage, and the distribution of read coverage across the assembled genome.
+The resulting coverage profiles were used to assess average sequencing depth, genome coverage, and the distribution of read coverage across the SPAdes-assembled genome.

 #### Representative command
 ```